The Color Red

 According to modern science, red was the first color, we were able to experience.
 In some way this sounds reasonable, because red is the most important signal color to us.

 All important things are red, so for our hairy ancestors, color vision was a significant step.
 For example the increasing efficiency in the search for food: We may recognize ripe fruit from a greater distance, instead of sniffing out whether it´s already edible or not.
 Probably even more important was the reddening of the genitals of sexually active/receptive potential mates.
-So our ancestors did not have to sniff... well, forget about that.
+So our ancestors did not have to snif... well, let's talk about something else.

 Red as foreground color